KohinaTheCat/U-Impactify/doc/sprint0/process.md

 **How frequently did you meet?**

-- Daily from 9pm onwards
+- We met Daily from 9pm onwards starting September 29th

 **What lessions should you take forward to the next phase?**